Where the wild (*and infected) things are

 In this study, we went through the jungle looking for babies.

 Which is a great sentence on its own, but I’ll elaborate.
-Following babies is good for several reasons: first, it saves us the trouble from having to follow the parents which would (1) be exhausting and (2) a waste of time.
+Following babies is good for several reasons: first, it saves us the trouble from having to follow the parents which would (1) be exhausting and (2) super resource intensive and not realistic for me to accomplish.
 By identifying tadpoles, we can say with certainty that at least one adult of that species has been at the location in a not-so-distant past.
 Secondly, these microhabitats (also called phytotelmata, also called pools) are . . . small. . . and thus, it’s quite easy to measure a ton of chemical aspects of the pool, identify the kind/density of predators, and cons/heterospecifics.

 This gives us a really beautiful picture of the ecology of these habitats and also shines a light into the decisions parents make when deciding where to deposit their tadpoles.
 What is shaping deposition decisions in frogs, and does it change dramatically based on the natural history of the species?